 - Additional clinics and lectures are always a good thing to offer the “guests.”

 - If Equipment is not allowed in the competition it is not allowed in the warm up ring.
-No draw reins, gimmicks etc. This policy must be enforced by the GL or Show Manager.
+No draw reins, gimmicks, etc. This policy must be enforced by the “Sheriff” or Show Manager.

 - Cowboy Dressage® World requests that a brief summary of the event be sent to Cowboy Dressage® World, along with any written comments that the management feels pertains to Cowboy Dressage® World directly.
 Please send by email to: firstname.lastname@example.org

-- Show Management must encourage all staff and volunteers take the Cowboy Dressage World Membership with a Handshake.
-Click Here for Membership.
+- Show Management must encourage all staff and volunteers to take the Cowboy Dressage World Membership with a Handshake.
+Click Here to Handshake Membership.

-- Gathering Liaison: The GL is a person with adequate knowledge of the Cowboy Dressage® World Hand Shake, Code and Rules.
+- Gathering Liaison: The Sheriff is a person with adequate knowledge of the Cowboy Dressage® World Hand Shake, Code and Rules.
 They must also have adequate horsemanship skills.
-Garn Walker (530.305.4341) or Lyn Ringrose-Moe (209.747.0984) can be contacted with questions on rules, equipment and abuse issues during the show if GL is not available or a clarification is needed.
+Garn Walker (530.305.4341) or Lyn Ringrose-Moe (209.747.0984) can be contacted with questions on rules, equipment and abuse issues during the show if Sheriff is not available or a clarification is needed.

 - Show Manager

 - Sponsorship Manager

 - Banner and Signage Manager

 - EMT (not required but recommended.
 If not used an emergency # must be posted at show office)

 - Vet and Farrier on site or on call. (contacts must be posted outside show office)